$L$-functions for $\mathrm{Sp}(2n)\times\mathrm{GL}(k)$ via non-unique models: Preliminaries

 Define a character

 For an automorphic function $\phi$ on $\mathrm{GL}_{kc}(F)\backslash\mathrm{GL}_{kc}(\mathbb{A})$, we consider the following Fourier coefficient

-\begin{defn} An irreducible automorphic representation $\rho$ of $\mathrm{GL}_{kc}(\mathbb{A})$ is called a $(k,c)$ representation if the following holds.\\ (1) The Fourier coefficient $\Lambda(\phi)$ does not vanish identically on the space of $\rho$, and moreover, for all unipotent orbits greater than or noncomparable with $(k^c)$, all corresponding Fourier coefficients are zero for all choices of data.\\ (2) Let $\rho_v$ denote the irreducible constituent of $\rho$ at a place $v$.
-Then for all unipotent orbits greater than or noncomparable with $(k^c)$, the corresponding twisted Jacquet module of $\rho_v$ vanishes.
+\begin{defn} An irreducible automorphic representation $\rho$ of $\mathrm{GL}_{kc}(\mathbb{A})$ is called a $(k,c)$ representation if the following holds.\\ (1) The Fourier coefficient $\Lambda(\phi)$ does not vanish identically on the space of $\rho$, and moreover, for all unipotent orbits greater than or non-comparable with $(k^c)$, all corresponding generic Fourier coefficients are zero for all choices of data.\\ (2) Let $\rho_v$ denote the irreducible constituent of $\rho$ at a place $v$.
+Then for all unipotent orbits greater than or non-comparable with $(k^c)$, the corresponding twisted Jacquet module of $\rho_v$ with respect to a generic character vanishes.
 Moreover, $\mathrm{Hom}_{U_{c^k}(F_v)}(\rho_v,\psi_{c^k,v})$ (continuous morphisms over archimedean fields) is one-dimensional. \end{defn}

+For the definition of the twisted Jacquet module at an archimedean place, we refer the reader to \cite[\S 1]{CaiFriedbergGourevitchKaplan2021}.

 Let $(\rho,V_{\rho})$ be a $(k,c)$ representation.
 Then the space $\mathcal{W}(\rho,\psi)$ of functions on $\mathrm{GL}_{kc}(\mathbb{A})$